Jolak5/kanban-copy/todo-list/exercises/exercise_to_do_list_secure_deploy.md

      - Scroll to the bottom of the **Pages** page and make sure the *"Enforce HTTPS"*  checkbox is selected.
 - Confirm the deployment.
 Your application will be live in a few minutes.
 On the top of the **Pages** page, you will find your project's URL.
     - **NOTE: as GH pages are meant to deploy static pages you need to to the `dist` directory to see your app: https://<GH_username>.github.io/<GH_repo_name>/dist/.**
     - As the point of this exercise is to learn about HTTPS with GitHub pages it is sufficient to stay with this setup.
-However, if you are interested in the deployment of the webpack-based app with GH pages in a more elegant way, check the information in the [Additional materials](#addditional_materials)
+However, if you are interested in the deployment of the webpack-based app with GH pages in a more elegant way, check the information in the [Additional materials](#additional-materials) section.
 - Make sure that your app URL uses SSL.
 - Update the README of your repository to include a link to the online version.